-16.21 The dash receiver is prepared by mixing each 25 kg bag with 4.5 to 5.5 litres of clean water.
-The product is mixed thoroughly to the specified consistency.

-16.22 Structherm Dash Receiver is applied to a depth of 6 mm, to achieve an even coat using straight edges and spatulas if necessary.
-A thicker coat of dash receiver may be necessary when using a larger aggregate size to ensure it fully beds into the dash receiver.
-While the render is still soft, selected clean spar aggregate is sprayed onto the surface.

-16.22 Aggregates should be clean and damp before dashing onto the dash receiver.
+- 16.20 Structherm Dash Receiver is prepared by mixing each 25 kg bag with 4.5 to 5.5 litres of clean water, to the specified consistency. - 16.21 The dash receiver is applied to a depth of 6 mm to achieve an even coat, using straight edges and spatulas if necessary.
+A thicker coat may be necessary when using a larger aggregate size to ensure it fully beds into the dash receiver.
+While the render is still soft, selected clean spar aggregate is sprayed onto the surface. - 16.22 Aggregates should be clean and damp before dashing onto the dash receiver.

-16.24 On completion, the surface must be checked to ensure an even coverage of spar-dash has been achieved.
+16.23 On completion, the surface must be checked to ensure an even coverage of spar-dash has been achieved.
 Where necessary the aggregate should be lightly tamped to ensure that a good bond is achieved.